hgourvest/node-firebird/README.md

 # node-firebird

-Pure javascript and asynchronous Firebird client for Node.js
+Pure javascript and asynchronous Firebird client for Node.js.

+If you are new to Firebird you will find useful documentation [here] [1].

 ## Install